zcyjn233/Explore-steak-related-products/README.md

 ## Statement on LLM usage

 Aspects of the code were written with the help of the auto-complete tool, Chatgpt.
-The abstract and introduction were written with the help of Chatgot and the entire chat history is available in inputs/llms/usage.txt.
+The abstract and introduction were written with the help of Chatgpt and the entire chat history is available in inputs/llms/usage.txt.